anitahx/printf/README.md

-My README for printf collaboration project with Anitah NOW
+My Readme fil for printf collaboration project with Anitah NOW